After more blood pressure drug recalls, FDA warns about possible shortages

 Because stopping a heart medication poses more risk than the contaminated drugs in the short term, doctors advise patients to continue taking their blood pressure medications until a replacement is prescribed, even if the drug is included in a recall.

-As the FDA investigates to identify the manufacturing process causing the contamination, Gibson expects more blood pressure drug recalls.
+As the FDA investigates the manufacturing process that led to the contamination, Gibson expects more blood pressure drug recalls.

 “This is just the tip of the iceberg,” she said.